mberkancetin/Customizable-Structured-Electronic-Brainwriting/README.md

     *   Provides automatic formatting of user inputs to prevent errors.
     *   Incorporates interactive elements for enhanced usability.

+*   **Advanced Idea Distribution**:
+    *   **Dynamic Harmonic Sweep**: An algorithm to overcome the limitations of traditional round-robin methods.
+    *   Maximizes the diversity of originator exposure in the early stages and ensuring distributional equity over the session's duration.

 *   **Output Options**:
     *   Allows downloading the complete App Script configuration file.
     *   Enables direct copying of the generated code to the clipboard.